Bornaprine: Metabolites

-Bornaprine is an epimeric mixture of exo and endo esters, and its major metabolites have been identified and include: three isomers of monohydroxy-N-desthel-Sormodren, three isomers of monohydroxy-Sormodren and 5-hydroxyl.
+Bornaprine is an epimeric mixture of exo and endo esters, and its major metabolites have been identified and include: three isomers of monohydroxy-N-desthel-sormodren, three isomers of monohydroxy-sormodren and 5-hydroxyl.
 Each of these metabolites were hydroxylated at either C-5 or C-6 in the bicyclic ring.
 The activity of each of compounds has been studied extensively and 5-hydroxyl showed similar anticholinergic activity to the parent compound when tested in isolated rat atrium unlike other identified metabolites.

 Availability

-Bornaprine is currently available under the brand name Sormodrem in the following countries: Austria (Abbott Pharmaceuticals), Germany (Abbott), Italy (Teofarma Pharmaceuticals), and Turkey (Abbott).
+Bornaprine is currently available under the brand name Sormodren in the following countries: Austria (Abbott Pharmaceuticals), Germany (Abbott), Italy (Teofarma Pharmaceuticals), and Turkey (Abbott).
 Bornaprine is normally administered in a tablet form, however a recent patent is investigating the effect of several anticholinergic drugs, including bornaprine, in transdermal patches.
 These patches are not currently available to the public market.
 Bornaprine is not currently on the market in the United States and its clinical trial status is unknown.

 Treatment

-Parkinson's Disease
+Parkinson's disease

 Like many other anticholinergic drugs, bornaprine had been used to treat the symptoms of Parkinson's disease.
 Bornaprine most effectively treats the tremors associated with Parkinson's and also helps bradykinesia, hypokinesia, and posture and facial expression.